Hand with Globe

 Hotels are full of hidden negative impacts.
 And we’re coming for them.

-It’s time to expose hidden hotel negative impacts.
+It’s time to expose the hidden negative impacts of hotels.
 We're sniffing them out, pulling them to the surface to reduce or transform them into positives for our guests, local communities, and our planet.

 Good things happen at The Usual.